MarkAustinGrow/Real_Marvin/Current_Build_Specifications.md

 - Tweet generation based on character persona
 - Category-based content creation
 - Hashtag generation and management
+- Memory integration for context-aware content generation
+- Retrieval of relevant memories to inform new content

 ### ImageTweetService:
 - Image tweet generation and posting
 - Retrieval of artwork from database
 - Integration with AnthropicService for tweet text generation
 - Image downloading and processing
+- Memory integration for storing image tweets

 ### TwitterService:
 - Twitter API integration for posting content